babbadeckl/HackTheBox-Writeups/Vaccine/README.md

     - `' UNION SELECT NULL, NULL, NULL, 'a', NULL --` : VALID
     - `' UNION SELECT NULL, NULL, NULL , NULL, 'a' --` : VALID

-    From this, we knw that we can extract valuable information when modifying index 1-4 of the UNION query.
+    From this, we know that we can extract valuable information in form of strings when modifying index 1-4 of the UNION query.

 3) Extract valuable information (table names etc)